This annual list of the best lawn care/landscaping franchises was revised and updated on June 1, 2022.

-Lawn Doctor claims to have the highest customer retention rate and the highest TrustPilot online review score in the industry.
-The company guarantees that if customers are not 100% satisfied, they will make it right.
+The company claims to have the highest customer retention rate and the highest TrustPilot online review score in the industry.
+It also guarantees that if customers are not 100% satisfied, the company will make it right.

 2. Weed Man

-The approach is one of proactive prevention to keep a lawn healthy and is similar to the kinds of integrated pest management procedures recommended by government agencies today.
-Franchisees have the option of starting a brand-new location or converting an existing company into the Weed Man
+The company emphasizes proactive prevention and integrated pest management (IPM).
+Franchisees can opt for starting a brand-new location or converting an existing company to the Weed Man brand.

 3. U.S. Lawns

-U.S. Lawns offers six main categories of services, including landscape maintenance (mowing, edging, trimming, pruning, debris removal, weeding, spring cleanup, fall cleanup, and bed detail), landscape improvements (improving soil health, topographical changes to reroute water flow, native plants, water drainage and storage solutions for reuse, rain garden design, and installation), lawn care (mowing, fertilization, irrigation, over-seeding, aeration, dethatching, pest and disease control), irrigation (regular inspections, adjustments, service and repairs, spring startup, and winterization), tree care (trimming, pruning, fertilization, and other special treatments), snow and ice management, and hardscape (elements of landscaping built from stone, concrete, or wood).
+The company has six different categories of services, including lawn care (mowing, fertilization, irrigation, overseeding, aeration, dethatching, pest and disease control), landscape maintenance (mowing, edging, trimming, pruning, debris removal, weeding, spring cleanup, fall cleanup, and bed detail), irrigation (regular inspections, adjustments, service and repairs, spring startup, and winterization), landscape improvements (improving soil health, topographical changes to reroute water flow, native plants, water drainage and storage solutions for reuse, rain garden design and installation), hardscaping (elements of landscaping built from stone, concrete, or wood), tree care (trimming, pruning, fertilization, and other special treatments), and snow/ice management.

 4. The Grounds Guys